 Parish COVID Procedures

-PARISH PROCEDURES FOR MASS DURING THE TIME OF COVID
+PARISH PROCEDURES DURING THE TIME OF COVID

 In light of the easing of COVID-19 restrictions in both Delaware and Maryland, parishes are advised to discontinue all previous COVID-19 guidance beginning as soon as possible with the exception of the following:

 1. Parishes are still encouraged to practice safety measures that include a consistent sanitizing of common areas, hand sanitizer available at all entrances and support a welcoming environment for those members of your parishes who wish to wear masks.

 2. All concelebrating priests, as well as deacons assisting at the Mass, may continue to receive Communion at the usual time and in the usual manner.
 However, each must continue to use a separate chalice from the main celebrant or receive by intinction.

 3. Distribution of the Precious Blood continues to be prohibited.

 a.
 Parishes should also continue to have sanitization readily available if an individual distributing communion believes they made contact with the person’s mouth or saliva.